Vegetables and Fruits that are Known Flu Symptom Regressors

 5. Brussels Sprouts

-Brussels sprouts are another cruciferous vegetable and are high in vitamin k, folate, vitamin A, magnesium and potassium, as well as vitamin C. Fun fact about vitamin C and vitamin K – these are important for your bone health, and aid in the production of collagen, which is the fibrous part of your bones!
+Brussels sprouts are high in vitamin K, folate, vitamin A, magnesium, potassium, and vitamin C. Vitamin C and vitamin K are important for bone health and aid in collagen production, which is the fibrous part of your bones!

 6. Lemons

-This popular sour fruit is a huge source of vitamin C. One whole raw lemon (including the peel) provides 83 mg of vitamin C, and also acts as an antioxidant.
+This popular sour fruit is a huge source of vitamin C. One whole raw lemon (including the peel) provides 83 mg of vitamin C and acts as an antioxidant.
 If you have digestive issues, try starting each day with a glass of warm water and lemon!
-This helps to wake up the system and is gentle on the stomach.

 7. Strawberries

 Did you know that 1 cup of strawberries provides 99% of the daily intake of vitamin C needed?
-As if we need another excuse to eat this delicious fruit.
-Studies have even shown that due to their high antioxidant content, strawberries may help prevent cancer, vascular disease, dementia and diabetes.
-Wow.
-Check out our blog on how to grow your own strawberries in your home, to have this sweet treat available at your disposal!
+Studies show that due to their high antioxidant content, strawberries may help prevent cancer, vascular disease, dementia, and diabetes.
+Check out our blog on how to grow your own strawberries at home!

 8. Oranges